 The Alden B. Dow Museum of Science & Art celebrates the visual arts and sciences by promoting individual participation, appreciation, education and expression.
-The hands-on Hall of Ideas, rotating Exhibitions in the galleries, community Outreach Programs, Art Fairs and Special Events are all components in the Museum’s programming.
+The hands-on Hall of Ideas and preschool area, rotating Exhibitions in the galleries, community Outreach Programs, Art Fairs and Special Events are all components in the Museum’s programming.

 The Alden B. Dow Museum of Science & Art is an incorporated member group of Midland Center for the Arts, a nonprofit 501(c)(3) and is accredited by the American Alliance of Museums.